FarronF/limerick-council-meetings/meetings/2022/05/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 21st April 2022.md

 14 of the Act provides that a local authority may acquire by agreement or compulsorily any

 derelict site within their functional area.
+An application is made to An Bord Pleanála for
+---
-An application is made to An Bord Pleanála for--- consent to the acquisition, on foot of an objection received from an Owner to a Notice of
+consent to the acquisition, on foot of an objection received from an Owner to a Notice of

 Intention to Acquire Compulsorily.